weimeilin79/katacoda-scenarios/kamel101/step2.md

 It's going to take 1-2 mins to start up your first application, since it needs to pull and build the image for the first time.
 But the next build will only take seconds.

-Once it started, you will see the log printing `Hello World!
-Camel K route written in Java`.
-You can find the pod running this hello world application in the console too.
+Once it started.
+You can find the pod running this Basic application in the terminal.

 ```
 [3] 2020-04-17 00:31:44.003 INFO  [Camel (camel-k) thread #1 - timer://java] ingo - Exchange[ExchangePattern: InOnly, BodyType: String, Body: Hello World!
 Camel K route written in java.]